applying interlinked talents and gifts

 By mapping how well developed each of these talents is for an individual, you get valuable insight into where this person has true Game Changing potential.

 Visual-Spatial - think in terms of physical space, as do architects and sailors.
 Very aware of their environments.
-They like to draw, do jigsaw puzzles, read maps, daydream.
+They like to draw, visualise problems, do jigsaw puzzles and read maps.

 Bodily-kinesthetic - use the body effectively, like a dancer or a surgeon.
 Keen sense of body awareness.
 They like movement, making things, touching.
 They communicate well through body language.